Pakistan women set to start T20 World Cup 2024 campaign against Sri Lanka

-The Pakistan women's cricket team is set to start their ICC Women’s T20 World Cup 2024 campaign on Thursday (October 3, 2024), facing Sri Lanka in the opening match of the tournament.
+LAHORE - The Pakistan women’s cricket team is set to start their ICC Women’s T20 World Cup 2024 campaign today (Thursday), facing Sri Lanka in the opening match of the tournament.

 The competition runs from October 3 to 20, with matches being held across the UAE.
 Pakistan, led by captain Fatima Sana, is placed in Group ‘A’ alongside heavyweights Australia, India, New Zealand, and Sri Lanka.
 Group ‘B’ consists of Bangladesh, England, Scotland, South Africa, and the West Indies.